 Client shall implement managing a track’s configuration with the SetTrackConfiguration and GetTrackConfiguration operations if provisioning recordings and tracks is supported.

 Client shall implement managing a recording job’s configuration with the GetRecordingJobConfiguration and SetRecordingJobConfiguration operations if provisioning recordings is supported.

-Client shall receive notification of a change in a recording’s configuration, a track’s configuration or a recording job’s configuration with the ConfigurationChange event if provisioning recordings is supported.

 Configuration of Recordings and Recording Source Function List for Devices